mitmdev/Isolated_ISE_EC/Readme.md

 ~~~
 Upload all the .lua files in the lua/ folder to your ESP, leaving `init.lua` for last one.<br/>

-The default minimal configuration simply loads the ufire library and is intended mainly for api testing via ESPlorer or similar serial ttys.<br/>
+The default "minimal" configuration, simply loads the ufire library and is intended mainly for api testing via ESPlorer or similar serial ttys.<br/>
 Furthermore, to access the api, two other alternative configurations are proposed.<br/>
 The "full-featured" setup, requires the following external components (normally hosted on a raspberry pi):<br>
 - HTTP server (apache, Nginx...) hosting the demo page